Take this challenge:

 By Dr. Sharon Gotteiner

 They say that when babies grow teeth, they experience the highest levels of pain they will ever suffer.
 Similarly, businesses growth is a blessing, but it can potentially involve a lot of pain.
 That’s how human and business evolution works.
 It’s a blessing, but we all need to cope with that.
-That’s what this call for action is asking you to do.
+That’s what this challenge is targeting.
 Here are some examples of situations that may indicate the “operational growth” challenge.
-If any of these things listed below sound familiar, stick with this card for a while:
+If any of these things listed below sound familiar, take up this challenge:

 The first element you must take out is blame.
 Current operational processes may still be designed to handle lower capacity sales or are assigned with insufficient resources.
 Some work could have been done if such higher levels of demand were reflected on the very first annual budget (right, the one that preceded the updated one).
 Now you all must work it out as a group.

 Second, identify the most disastrous situation you suffer as a result of the expedited flow of orders.
 What is it?
 Can you express it as a measurement of any key performance indicator (KPI)?
 What operational process is responsible for that KPI?
 That’s the process you should prioritize for adjustments.